Abuhasanx/-Crop-Production-Prediction-Using-Machine-Learning-A-Comprehensive-Data-Driven-Approach-/README.md

-# Crop-Production Prediction Using Machine Learning A Comprehensive Data Driven Approach
+# Crop-Production Prediction Using Machine Learning
 Project Summary
 This project focuses on predicting crop production using a machine learning pipeline.
 It incorporates data cleaning, exploratory data analysis (EDA), data visualization, dashboard creation, and regression modeling to provide an end-to-end solution for analyzing and predicting crop yields.
 Below are the detailed steps of the workflow: